Aruncsula/Aruncsula/README.md

 ### Hello there 👋!
 My name is Arun and I am always curious to know how things work under the hood.
-Most of of repos are private as I am refining and versionong most of the projects.
+Most of repos are private as I am refining and versionong most of the projects.

  🔭 I’m currently working on my graduate program in ECE.
  🌱 I’m currently learning Controls,Machine learning and RTOS.